Transport-for-the-North/Land-Use/docs/population/data_sources.rst

 It was concluded that ONS was most appropriate for use in Land-Use forecasting at this stage, as:

 - The ONS has been updated more recently; and
-- It is consistent with other uses of ONS within TfN and note that it has been used for apportioning/allocation the impact of schemes across regions rather than as an input to transport models.
+- It is consistent with other uses of ONS within TfN and note that it has been used for apportioning the impact of schemes across regions, rather than as an input to transport models.

 The sections below describe each input dataset with the: